-C. Stadium rules

-- 1. Spectators are not allowed on the playing field before or after a game/match. - 2.
+- C. Stadium rules - 1.
+Spectators are not allowed on the playing field before or after a game/match. - 2.
 All ticket sales are subject to stadium rules. - 3.
-All persons entering the stadium may be searched. - 4.
-All packages are subject to inspection. - 5.
-No alcoholic beverages will be allowed. - 6.
-Glass containers are not permitted. - 7.
-Excessively loud or disturbing noise makers (air horns, radios, Televisions, whistles, etc.) will not be permitted. - 8.
-Bicycles and skateboards are prohibited. - 9.
-Persons who throw objects from the stands will be subject to removal from the stadium. - 10.
+Spectators are not permitted to leave the stadiums and re-enter during the same event. - 4.
+When ticket gates are closed, no more entrants are permitted. - 5.
+All persons entering the stadium may be searched. - 6.
+All packages are subject to inspection. - 7.
+No alcoholic beverages will be allowed. - 8.
+Glass containers are not permitted. - 9.
+Excessively loud or disturbing noise makers (air horns, radios, Televisions, whistles, etc.) will not be permitted. - 10 Bicycles and skateboards are prohibited. - 11.
+Persons who throw objects from the stands will be subject to removal from the stadium. - 12.
 Animals are not permitted within the stadium.
-EXCEPTION: Mascots that are escorted by attendants, and service animals. - 11.
-Food or beverages may not be brought into the stadium.
+EXCEPTION: Mascots that are escorted by attendants, and service animals.

+13. Food or beverages may not be brought into the stadium.
 Exception: authorized persons such as cheerleaders, band, athletic team, etc.